Strategies for Protecting Medical Engineering and Technology (MedTech) Inventions

 Conclusion

-In summary, patent protection should be regarded as the primary means of protecting a medtech company’s intellectual assets, and some thought needs to be given to appropriate drafting and prosecution strategies.
+In summary, patent protection should be regarded as the primary means of protecting a medtech company’s intellectual assets, and some thought needs to be given to appropriate patent drafting and prosecution strategies.
 The advice given by a suitably qualified patent attorney working within the field can be invaluable.

 Apart from patents, it should be remembered that trade marks and registered designs can supplement and round out the protection provided by patents.
 For this reason, they should not be ignored, but like inventions, considered early on as an integral part of the commercialization strategy of a company.